 \section{The $G$-invariant graph Laplacian}

-In this section, we construct and analyze the $G$-invariant graph Laplacian, which is a generalization of the graph Laplacian to $G$-invariant data sets (see Definition~\ref{secLieGroupAction:gActDef} and the discussion that follows).
-We abbreviate the $G$-invariant graph Laplacian as~$G$-GL.
+In this section, we construct the~$G$-invariant graph Laplacian ($G$-GL) - a generalization of the standard graph Laplacian~\eqref{intro:classicalGLDef} for data sets sampled from a~$G$-invariant manifold~$\man$.
+We then compute the~$G$-GL's eigendecomposition, and show that a proper normalization of the~$G$-GL converges to the Laplace-Beltrami operator on~$\man$ significantly faster than~\eqref{intro:classicalGLDef}.